always-smile-T/always-smile-T/README.md

 ### Hi there 👋, Thu Thao
 #### Development
-I'm currently a 3rd year student at FPT University.
-I’m interested in learning new things, experiencing things I've never done.
-I’m currently learning languages and frameworks like flutter.
+I have one year of experience using the Flutter framework and have applied it to several projects.
+I am continuously learning and enhancing my expertise in this field.

-kills: Flutter / JS / HTML / CSS
+kills: Flutter / JS / JAVA

-- 💬 Ask me about anything. anything, I am happy to help if i can.
+- 💬 Ask me about anything. anything, I am happy to help if I can.
 - 📫 How to reach me: thuthao1214012@gmail.com